aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

   @watch(object => object.counter++)
   someMethod() {}
   ```
-- To ensure idenity equality with Proxy, always be careful with objects that are not accessed from the 1st parameter passed into the computed getter.
-Better get the raw underlying object before doing the strict comparison with `===`.
+- To ensure idenity equality with proxies, always be careful with objects that are not accessed from the first parameter passed into the computed getter.
+Better, get the raw underlying object before doing the strict comparison with `===`.
 For example:
   ```typescript
   const defaultOptions = {};